turingschool/backend-curriculum-site/module2/lessons/intro_to_the_asset_pipeline.markdown

 * What does it mean to **precompile** files?
 What does this have to do with Coffeescript and Sass files?
 Does it only have to do with Coffeescript and Sass files?
 * What does it mean to **minify** files?
 Why would we want to minify files?
+* What does [Sprockets](https://github.com/rails/sprockets) do and how does it fit into the precompile / minify puzzle?

 Clone down, set up and start up the server for [Catch 'em All](https://github.com/turingschool-examples/rails_asset_pipeline_scavenger_hunt) (`rails s`) and navigate to [http://localhost:3000/assets/application.js](http://localhost:3000/assets/application.js).
 Then open up the code for `application.js` in your text editor.